Data References

 Paragraph references -

 Paragraphs under different sections can have the same names.
-In this case, we can't directly code the paragraph, because the same paragraph is declared twice.
-We should use referencing with their section names to make them unique.
+In this case, we should reference paragraphs with their section names to make them unique.

 Syntax -